1. Home

 2.0 | Canvas

 When starting out, the canvas only displays the video.
-Once widgets are added to the video they will be visible here.
-On the canvas you will be able to move elements around freely or align them perfectly along other widgets using ‘snap’ rulers.
+Once widgets are added to the video, they will be visible here.
+On the canvas you can move elements around freely or align them perfectly along other widgets using snap guides.
+Use the zoom controls to zoom in for precise positioning or zoom out to see the full canvas layout.

 On the left you will find a panel showing media files you’ve already uploaded to the media library.
 These can be videos, but also audio files or images.
 Use the upload button to add new media files.

-Besides the media tab, we can also switch to the “templates” and “timelines” tab.
-We won’t go into detail about that here, but these tabs make it easy to add interactivity that is already used in other videos.
+Besides the Media tab, you can also switch to the Templates and Timelines tabs.
+We won’t go into detail about those here, but these tabs make it easy to reuse interactivity already used in other videos.

 interactive studio: media library

-To add a widget to the video: drag an image from the media library to the canvas:
+To add a media file as a widget, drag an image from the media library to the canvas:

 Interactive Studio: drag to canvas